alicia6174/Kaggle-Whats-Cooking/Project.md

 * **Modeling** - This step was conducted almost in the same way as in the section 2.
 The main difference was that **SMO** still served as the best model after evaluation (see §4).

-* **Prediction** - We conducted the same step of dimension reduction to obtain the reduced testing data matrix.
+* **Prediction** - We used the same steps of dimension reduction to obtain the reduced testing data matrix.
 The reduced testing data matrix of size $9944 \times 1000$ (without the header and labels) had this form and was saved as a csv file.
-The following steps was conducted in the same way as in the section 2.
+The rest steps was conducted in the same way as in the section 2.

 <center>
 <table border="1" align="center">